BlenTesfaye/MovieMatrix/README.md

 Key Features
 -The following are key features for the online Movie Database App:

   ## Movie Listings:
--Display a list of movies with basic details, including title, release year, director, and genre.
+- Display a list of movies with basic details, including title, release year, director, and genre.
   ## Search and Filtering:
--Implement search functionality to find movies by title or genre.
+- Implement search functionality to find movies by title or genre.
--Allow basic sorting options.
+- Allow basic sorting options.
   ## Review and Rating System:
 - Allow users to leave text-based reviews and numerical ratings for movies.
   ## User Management:
--Enable user registration with a username. authentication and authorization for secure access to the app.
+- Enable user registration with a username. authentication and authorization for secure access to the app.
 --------------------------------------------------------------------------------------------------------------------------------------
 ## ERD
 ### for movies model, users model, and reviews and ratings model: